google/oboe/GettingStarted.md

     oboe::AudioStream *stream;
     oboe::Result result = builder.openStream(&stream);

 Check the result to make sure the stream was opened successfully.
-Oboe has many convenience methods for converting its types into human-readable strings, they all start with `oboe::convert`:
+Oboe has a convenience method for converting its types into human-readable strings called `oboe::convertToText`:

     if (result != Result::OK){
         LOGE("Failed to create stream.
-Error: %s", oboe::convertResultToText(result));
+Error: %s", oboe::convertToText(result));
     }

 Note that this sample code uses the [logging macros from here](https://github.com/googlesamples/android-audio-high-performance/blob/master/debug-utils/logging_macros.h).